Watch out for these scams aimed at tricking older adults into bad financial situations.

 Curious about identity theft and fraud schemes aimed at older adults and ways to prevent becoming a scammer’s next victim?

-Click or swipe for 5 top scams targeting seniors and their money.
+Below are the top five scams targeting seniors and their money.

 Click here to sign up for our free financial education email course.